Abrish-Green/Loan-Management-System/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Student of Addis Aabab University Facality of IT
+* Student of Addis Ababa University Facality of IT